hchiam/generator-hchiam-learning/generators/app/templates/_README.md

 You can generate a [dependency graph](https://github.com/hchiam/learning-dependency-cruiser) with `bash show_dep_graph.sh`.

-This file was created using the Yeoman generator
+This file was first created using the Yeoman generator

 generator-hchiam-learning: